AlreadyBored/nodejs-assignments/assignments/database-orm/score.md

-# REST service: PostgreSQL & ORM and Logging & Error Handling
+# REST service: PostgreSQL & ORM

 ## Basic Scope

-# 1) PostgreSQL & ORM

 - **+20** `Users` data is stored in **PostgreSQL** database and `typeorm` / `prisma`  interacts with the database to manipulate data.
 - **+20** `Artists` data is stored in **PostgreSQL** database and `typeorm` / `prisma`  interacts with the database to manipulate data.